SAP-samples/service-ticket-intelligence-reverse-proxy-application/README.md

 ## Description

-This repository contains the sample code files used in the CRM On Premise Integration Guide - Set Up Cloud Connector Front End section.
+This repository contains sample code examples used in the CRM On Premise Integration Guide - Set Up Cloud Connector Front End section to deploy a reverse proxy application for Service Ticket Intelligence to perform OData extraction from an SAP on-prem system.
+Use these sample code examples to reduce the complexity of setting up the integration between an SAP on-prem system and Service Ticket Intelligence.

-This sample uses the commercial SAP product Service Ticket Intelligence.
-For details on using this sample, please go to: https://help.sap.com/stint -> Integration -> CRM On Premise Integration Guide -> Set Up Cloud Connector Front End
+This sample uses the commercial SAP product Service Ticket Intelligence that is part of the SAP AI Business Services product line.
+For details on how to use these sample files, please go to: https://help.sap.com/stint -> Integration -> CRM On Premise Integration Guide -> Set Up Cloud Connector Front End

 ## Requirements